ComputationalIntelligenceGroup/ggmsim/README.md

 	```
 Both the simulation and time experiment are computationally intensive.

-## Instructions for reproducing the Kramer learning experiment
+## Instructions for reproducing the Kramer experiment
 - R packages required: `doParallel`, `foreach`, `GeneNet`, `parcor`, `gmat`, `MASS`
   and `reshape2`
 - Launch the file `kramer_experiment.R`.